mSvcBench/muBench/Docs/Manual.md

 The external-services called by s0 are organized in two *external-service-groups* described by JSON objects contained by an array.
 The first group contains only the external-service *s1*.
 The second group contains only the external-service *sdb1*.
 To mimic random paths on the service mesh, for each group, a dedicated processing thread of the service-cell randomly selects `seq_len` external-services from it and invokes (e.g., HTTP call) them *sequentially*.
 These per-group threads are executed in parallel, one per group.
 In this way, a service-cell can emulate sequential and parallel calls of external-services.

 The IP address of a service-cell is associated with a `url` and its service can be (internally) requested on a specific `path` of that URL.
 For instance, the service *s0* is called by other services by using http://s0.default.svc.cluster.local/api/v1.
 Additional information includes the Docker `image` to use for the service-cell, the number of parallel processes (`workers`) and `threads` per process used by the service-cell to serve client requests, the `request_method` it uses to call other services (can be `gRPC` or `rest` and, currently, must be equal for all), additional variables (e.g., ) that underlying execution platform can use.
-In the case of Kubernetes, these variables are: the `namespace` in which to deploy the application; optional specification of cpu and memory resources needed by service-cell containers, namely `cpu-requests`, `cpu-limits`, `memory-requests`, `memory-limits` (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)).
+In the case of Kubernetes, these variables are: the `namespace` in which to deploy the application; optional specification of cpu and memory resources needed by service-cell containers, namely `cpu-requests`, `cpu-limits`, `memory-requests`, `memory-limits` (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)), the number of `replicas` of the related POD, the `pod_antiaffinity` (true,false) property to enforce pods spreading on diferent nodes.

 ---